aciliketcap/zlqt/README.md

 The included binary dynamically links with Qt 4.8.2 and it is compiled using gcc 4.5.4 under 64-bit Gentoo Linux.
 Best is to recompile by typing "make" I think.
 I don't know how I can provide binaries for other operating systems since I don't have a working compiling environment other than Gentoo around me.

-Finally this distribution of code is licensed under GNU General Public License version 3 and it works on Qt library version 4.8.2 (and newer versions I hope) which is distributed under GNU Lesser General Public License version 2.1.
-You can download Qt libraries from website (http://qt.nokia.com/downloads).
+Finally this distribution of code is licensed under GNU General Public License version 3 and it should be backwards compatible with at least Qt library version 4.3 (maybe even older than that) which is distributed under GNU Lesser General Public License version 2.1.
+You can download Qt libraries from website http://qt.nokia.com/downloads .

 zlqt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
-You should have received a copy of it in a file named LICENSE, if not see (http://www.gnu.org/licenses/).
+You should have received a copy of it in a file named LICENSE, if not see http://www.gnu.org/licenses/ .

 By the way you should be okay as long as you don't save over an important file :)